 Remove the skin if you prefer or mash the potatoes with their skin.
 Heat milk and butter and beat into mash with cabbage mixture, season well.
 Put into oven proof dish, sprinkle oil over top and bake 15 minutes.
-Serve as is or with pesto, chutney or kimchi & a salad.
+Serve with waste not kimchi.